vtex/shoreline/components/tooltip/README.md

 ### With arrow

 If you want your tooltip to have an arrow, you can pass it to the tooltip as a prop.
-On the following example, it's shown how you can use the Reakit TooltipArrow with the tooltip, but you can design any arrow you want.
+On the following example, it's shown how you can use the Reakit [Reakit TooltipArrow](https://reakit.io/docs/tooltip/#tooltiparrow) with the tooltip, but you can design any arrow you want.
 The tooltip state is passed to the arrow, so you can access the placement and visibility of the tooltip.

 ```js